Abstract-Productions/AutoForm/README.md

 ## Usage

-Install AutoForm.php in your project directory and require it.
+Copy AutoForm.php into your project directory and require it.
 Instantiate the AutoForm object, then after setting up your form fields, use the "execute" function, which will return TRUE only when all fields are filled out and validation is passed.

 The HTML around the form can be set via "header" and "footer" variables in the object, which can be passed in an array when instantiating the object.

 In our header, we'll include the AutoForm.js script, which is necessary.
-The package also comes in with a premade AutoForm.css which sets some default styles to the form elements.
+The package also comes with a premade AutoForm.css which sets some default styles to the form elements.
 You can edit this file or create your own with your own customizations.

 ```